Metrical theorems on systems of affine forms: Preliminaries and auxiliary results

 \subsection{Slicing}

-We now state a result which is a key ingredient in the proof of Theorem \ref{thm2}.
-We include the result mainly for completeness, as its application is identical to the one in \cite{hk}.
+We now state a result due to Beresnevich and Velani \cite{BeresnevichVelani4}, referred to as the \emph{slicing lemma}, which is a key ingredient in the proof of Theorem \ref{thm2}.
+We include the result mainly for completeness, as its application is identical to the one in \cite{HussainKristensen2}.
 Before we state the result it is necessary to introduce a little notation.

-Suppose that $V$ is a linear subspace of $\mb{R}^k$, $V^{\perp}$ will be used to denote the linear subspace of $\mb{R}^k$ orthogonal to $V$.
+Suppose that $V$ is a linear subspace of $\R^k$, $V^{\perp}$ will be used to denote the linear subspace of $\R^k$ orthogonal to $V$.
 Further $V+a:=\left\{v+a:v\in V\right\}$ for $a\in V^{\perp}$.